microsoft/WindowsDevicePortalWrapper/CONTRIBUTING.md

 4. Make small and frequent commits that include tests which could be a unity scene showing usage of your feature.
 5. Make sure that all existing tests continue to pass.
 6. Ensure you update the [README](https://github.com/Microsoft/WindowsDevicePortalWrapper/blob/master/README.md) with additional documentation as needed.

+# Run StyleCop

+The Windows Device Portal Wrapper uses the [StyleCop](http://stylecop.codeplex.com) code analysis tool to ensure code consistency and readability.
+This step is required for the WindowsDevicePortalWrapper folder and is optional (though highly recommended) for test applications.

+1. Download and install the latest version of StyleCop.
+2. Run StyleCop analysis on the project (In Visual Studio 2015, select Tools > Run StyleCop).
+3. Update the source code to address detected issues.
+4. Repeat steps 2 and 3 until analysis detects no issues.

+If there is a StyleCop issue that you believe does not need to be enforced, please add the suppression entry either to your code or the Settings.StyleCop file in the appropriate folder.
+This will highlight the rule change and allow the community to comment.

 # Rebase commits